 How to Find Your B2B Target Audience in 4 Easy Steps

-Once you understand what is b2b target audience and persona, let me show you my way how to determine your target audience for each of your product.
+Once you understand what is b2b target audience and persona, let me show you my way how to determine your target audience for each of your products.
 Yes, it is important to create for each of your products as they are different and provide different benefits to your target audience.

 So, make sure, that this will be done for each of your products and not generally, otherwise it would end up like the shotgun approach with minimum results and big marketing spending and wasting.